 The simple answer is yes!
 However, as with most things, propane tanks require proper handling to ensure your safety.
 When you exercise caution, propane is one of the safest sources of energy available.
 Understanding the nature of propane and the necessary safety precautions will help you feel comfortable using it.

-Like your ex, propane is so cold, it acts hot.
+Like your ex, propane is so cold that it acts hot.
 Since propane functions at temperatures much lower than most natural environments, it can cause freeze burns on your skin if it makes sustained contact.
 Always wear protective clothing, including thick gloves, when touching your cylinder and the release valve.
 Also, it is a smart idea to use protective eyewear.
 These tanks hold quite a bit of pressure – protect your eyes.

 Another tip: Never, and I mean never, put your flammable tank near open flames.
 Kaboom.